kathlynk/Twitter-Client/README.md

 The following **optional** features are implemented:

 - [x] User can view more tweets as they scroll with infinite pagination
+- [x] Improve the user interface and theme the app to feel "twitter branded"
+- [x] Links in tweets are clickable and will launch the web browser
 - [ ] User can tap a tweet to display a "detailed" view of that tweet
+- [x] User can see embedded image media within the tweet detail view
+- [ ] User can watch embedded video within the tweet
 - [ ] User can open the twitter app offline and see last loaded tweets
 - [ ] On the Twitter timeline, leverage the CoordinatorLayout to apply scrolling behavior that hides / shows the toolbar.
-- [x] Replace all icon drawables and other static image assets with [vector drawables](http://guides.codepath.org/android/Drawables#vector-drawables) where appropriate.
-- [ ] User can see embedded image media within the tweet detail view
-- [ ] User sees an **indeterminate progress indicator** when any background or network task is happening
-- [x] User can **see embedded image media within a tweet** on list or detail view.
-- [x] User can **click a link within a tweet body** on tweet details view.
-The click will launch the web browser with relevant page opened.
-- [ ] User can view following / followers list through any profile they view.
-- [x] User is using **"Twitter branded" colors and styles**

 The following **additional** features are implemented: